 Your gifts to Columbia SIPA count now more than ever to help our students who are facing unanticipated financial challenges.
 For fastest processing, we encourage you to make your gifts online.

 Thank you for your interest in supporting SIPA.
-There are many different means through which you can give including cash or cash equivalents, securities, and planned gift.
+There are many different means through which you can give, including cash or cash equivalents, securities, and planned gifts.

 A cash gift entitles you to the most generous federal income-tax charitable deduction up to 50 percent of adjusted gross income.
 If all deductible gifts in that year exceed the 50-percent limit, the excess amount may be carried over as a deduction for up to five years.